-Joseph put his rifle down behind him and near Reubin.
+Joe put his rifle down behind him and near Reubin.
 Just then four of the Blackfeet simultaneously grabbed each of the whites' rifles.
-Joseph yelled for Reubin, who was instantly awake, and the two sprinted for fifty to sixty paces after the men with Joseph's and Reubin's guns.
-In wresting his rifle from its taker, Reubin stabbed the man in the heart.
+Joseph yelled to Reubin, who was instantly awake, and the two sprinted for fifty to sixty paces after the natives who were clutching their guns.
+While wresting his rifle from its thief, Reubin stabbed the man in the heart.
 Drouillard and Lewis managed to get their own guns.
-Lewis and his men caught four of the Indians' best horses and made a run for the Missouri River.
+Meanwhile, Lewis and his men caught four of the Indians' best horses and made a run for the Missouri River.

 In Good Health but Lucky, Too

 oe was one of the Corps' healthier men, seldom ill and never suffering a major injury.
-On July 4, 1804, he was bitten by a snake probably a rattlesnake on July 4, 1804, near present Doniphan, Kansas, in an "extensive Prarie open and high," which Clark promptly dubbed "Jo Fields Snake Prarie."
-The cinchona, or Peruvian bark, with which Lewis treated Jo's wound, could not have done any good, but the patient apparently recovered in due time.6
+On July 4, 1804, near present Doniphan, Kansas, in an "extensive Prarie open and high," which Clark promptly dubbed "Jo Fields Snake Prarie," Joe was bitten by a snake probably a rattlesnake.
+The cinchona, or Peruvian bark, with which Lewis treated his wound, could not have done any good, but he apparently recovered anyway, in due time.6

-On a nine-day mid-February hunting trip with Clark out of Fort Mandan, Field "got one of his ears frosed," but apparently suffered no long-term damage.
+On a nine-day mid-February hunting trip with Clark out of Fort Mandan, Field "got one of his ears frosed," but apparently suffered no permanent disfigurement.

-The following June 4, Joseph and Ruebin both were in Clark's advance party that set out from the mouth of the Marias River to ascertain whether the other fork was really the Missouri.
-They had entered prime grizzly bear habitat, and Joseph was still out hunting when Clark and the others made camp that day, some fifteen miles northeast of the first falls.
+The following June 4, Joseph and Ruebin both were in Clark's advance party that set out from the mouth of the Marias River to determine whether that fork was really the Missouri.
+They had entered prime grizzly bear habitat, and Joe was still out hunting, alone, when Clark and the others made camp that day, some fifteen miles northeast of the first falls.
 Clark recorded their fear and frustration as they watched two grizzlies chase Joseph.

 |at the river near our camp we Saw two white Bear, one of them was nearly catching Joseph Fields who could not fire, as his gun was wet the bear was So near that it Struck his foot, and we were not in a Situation to give him assistance, a Clift of rocks Seperated us the bear got allarmed at our Shot & yells & took the river.|

 Clark returned to the Marias River base camp after a two-day reconnaissance, as planned.
-Had he continued upriver only one more day, he would have been the first to find the Great Falls of the Missouri.
-As it turned out, Lewis leap-frogged ahead, found it, and sent one of the three men with him back to Clark with a letter containing the good news.
+Had he continued upriver only one more day, he, not Lewis, might have been the first to find the Great Falls of the Missouri.
+But Lewis leap-frogged ahead, found the landmark that confirmed his and Clark's judgment, and sent one of the three men with him back to Clark with a note containing the good news.
 That messenger was Joe Field.